ShenChikai/Computer_System/README.md

 # Computer_System
-These includes works of mine in Operating Systems course at USC Contents include basic issues in concurrency, deadlock control, synchronization scheduling, memory management, protection and access control, inter-process communication, and structured design.
+### These includes works of mine in Operating Systems course at USC
+Contents include basic issues in concurrency, deadlock control, synchronization scheduling, memory management, protection and access control, inter-process communication, and structured design.
 Laboratory experiences with Unix-like operating system

-Feel free to contact me for any issue
+## xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6).  xv6 loosely follows the structure and style of v6, but is implemented for a modern x86-based multiprocessor using ANSI C.